pyeve/eve/README.rst

   served with a list of links to accessible resources.
 From there any consumer could navigate the API just by following the links.

-- JSON and XML
+- **JSON and XML**.
 Eve responses are automatically rendered as JSON or XML depending on the requested `Accept` header.
 Inbound documents (for inserts and edits) are in JSON format.

-- Last-Modified and ETag (conditional requests)
-  Each resource representation provides information on the last time it was updated along with an hash value computed on the representation itself (`Last-Modified` and `ETag` response headers).
+- **Last-Modified and ETag (conditional requests)**.Each resource representation provides information on the last time it was updated along with an hash value computed on the representation itself (`Last-Modified` and `ETag` response headers).
 These allow consumers to only retrieve new or modified data via the `If-Modified-Since` and `If-None-Match` request headers.

-- Data integrity and concurrency control.
+- **Data integrity and concurrency control**.
 API responses include a `ETag` header, which allows for proper concurrency control.
 An `ETag` is an hash avlue representing the current state of the resource on the server.
 Consumers are not allowed to edit or delete a resource unless they provide an up-to-date `ETag` for the resource they are attempting to edit.

-- Multiple inserts
+- **Multiple inserts**.
 Consumers can send a stream of multiple documents to be inserted for a given resource.
 The response will provide detailed state information about each item inserted (creation date, link to the item endpoint, primary key/id, etc.).
 Errors on one documnt won't prevent the insertion of other documents in the data stream.

-- Data validation
+- **Data validation**.
 Data validation is provided out-of-the-box.
 Your configuration includes a schema definition for every resource managed by the API.
 Data sent to the API for insertion or edition will be validated against the schema, and a resource will be updated only if validation is passed.
 In case of multiple inserts the response will provide a success/error state for each individual item.

-- Extensible data validation
+- **Extensible data validation**.
 Data validation is based on the Cerberus validation system and therefore it is extensible so you can adapt it to your specific use case.
 Say that your API can only accept odd numbers for a certain field values: you can extend the validation class to validate that.
   Or say that you want to make sure that a VAT field actually matches your own country VAT algorithm: you can do that too.
 As a matter of fact, Eve's MongoDB data-layer itself is extending Cerberus' standard validation, implementing the `unique` schema field constraint.

-- Resource-level cache control directives
+- **Resource-level cache control directives**.
 You can set global and individual cache-control directives for each resource.
 Directives will be included in API response headers (`Cache-Control,` `Expires`).
 This will minimize load on the server since cache-enbaled consumers will perform resource-intensive request only when really needed.

 A little context
 ----------------
-At `Gestionale Amica<http://gestionaleamica.com>`_ we had been working hard on a full featured, Python powered, RESTful Web API.
+At `Gestionale Amica <http://gestionaleamica.com>`_ we had been working hard on a full featured, Python powered, RESTful Web API.
 We learned quite a few things on REST best patterns, and we got a chance to put Python's renowned web capabilities under review.
 Then, at EuroPython 2012, I got a chance to share